 Know the degrees of freedom for each statistical test.
 Most problems in previous modules subtract 1 from the number of observations or the number of classes.
 A regression equation has two parameters, so the degrees of freedom is the number of observations minus 2.
+The estimator for σ divides by n-2 (see equations below Figure 12.13) and the T-ratio has n-2 degrees of freedom.
 Multiple regression has more parameters, and the degrees of freedom decrease accordingly.